lawwu/kdd2023_notes/day3/ed_chi_keynote.md

   - 2014: sequence to sequence learning with neural networks
   - 2017: Attention is all you need
   - 2020: Towards a Human-like Open Domain Chatbot
-  - 2022: LaMDA: Language Model for Dialogue Applications
+  - 2022-01: LaMDA: Language Model for Dialogue Applications
   - 2022-01: Chain-of-Thought Prompting Elicits Reasoning in LLMs
-TODO: See picture for other things
+  - 2022-02: Finetuned Language Models are Zero-shot learners
+  - 2022-04: PaLM: Scaling Language Models with Pathways

 - Multi-task language models
 - LaMDA